 Abigail: Buffalo Latin course instructor

-...reading and writing.
-My student was thirteen years old, and most of the resources for his reading level were aimed at students much younger.
+...reading level were aimed at students much younger.
 In order to keep him engaged, I had to get creative.
 We would practice reading comprehension using the sports section of the newspaper, and did short creative writing exercises.
-I learned a lot about how to get students excited about subjects that at first seem intimidating or frustrating, how to think...
+I learned a lot about how to get students excited about subjects that at first seem intimidating or frustrating, how to think on my feet, and how to connect with and engage students from different backgrounds than my...

 Education & Certification